 Step 7: Once you have your US Waiver

-It is important to know how to apply for a US entry waiver because the time process is very time consuming.
+It is important to know how to apply for a US entry waiver because the process is very time consuming.
 Therefore you do not want to submit an incorrect application.
 You will only waste a lot of time and money.

 Assuming your application submitted correctly the valid us entry waiver document will be mailed directly to your home address.